marzardul/marzardul/README.md

 - 🌱 I’m always learning.
 - 💞️ I’m looking to collaborate on anything cool.
 - 📫 Reach me under your own responsability.
-- 😄 Pronouns: She/Her, but just call me Maria
+- 😄 Pronouns: She/Her, but just call me Maria.
 - ⚡ Fun fact: I just wanted to enjoy the life, not all this.